anilzen/QTHub/content/publication/2024-Majidy/index.md

 ---
-title: Effects of Noncommuting Charges in Quantum Information and Thermodynamics
+title: Effects of noncommuting charges in quantum information and thermodynamics
 subtitle: ''
 summary: ''
 authors: